 Welcome to Workforce Development & Continuing Education

-To view or download our latest catalog, please click here : WDCE Spring 2021
+To view or download our latest catalog, please click here : Fall WDCE Catalog 2021

 In response to COVID-19 we have converted many of our campus-based Continuing Education and Workforce Training programs to online courses so you can learn new skills at home or wherever you have access a computer (or laptop or tablet) and the Internet.
 Some courses are running now.